ThatOneTechnicalGuy/ChapterDisplay/README.md

-SETUP:
+SETUP_LEDPI:
+This is for the Pi that will manipulate the LED's:Note this disables audio use on the device run this command in terminal:

+cd ~ && curl -O https://raw.githubusercontent.com/ThatOneTechnicalGuy/ChapterDisplay/main/setup_led.sh && chmod +x setup_led.sh && sudo bash setup_led.sh

+SETUP_PLAYER:
+This is for the Pi that will play video and audio

 run this command in terminal:

-cd ~ && curl -O https://raw.githubusercontent.com/ThatOneTechnicalGuy/ChapterDisplay/main/setup.sh && chmod +x setup.sh && sudo bash setup.sh
+cd ~ && curl -O https://raw.githubusercontent.com/ThatOneTechnicalGuy/ChapterDisplay/main/setup_player.sh && chmod +x setup_player.sh && sudo bash setup_player.sh